Who we are and what we do

 How long will it take for my submission to be viewable?

-For submissions with only photos and text, these will be immediately viewable.
-For submissions with video content, these videos will be viewable within 1-3 hours.
+For submissions with only photos and text, these will be viewable within 1-2 hours.
+For submissions with video content, these videos will be viewable within 2-4 hours.

 I have forgotten my password, how can I access the site again?